juskoski/juskoski-521290S-Distributed-Systems-Course-Project/README.md

 ![Scrum cycle](/img/ScrumCycle.png)

 ### Code Style
 Development is mostly done using Python programming language.
 Code style shall follow [pep8](https://peps.python.org/pep-0008/).
-Additionally, imports shall be in alphabertical order and functions shall define parameter data types and return types.
+Additionally, imports shall be in alphabetical order and functions shall define parameter data types and return types.
 Flake8 (available via pip and VsCode extensions) can be used for code style related warnings.

 For example, instead of:
 ```python